Singapore–Kranji Railway: Contemporary period, railbus service and closure

 In 1948, the Singapore–Kranji Railway, along with all the railways in Malaya previously managed by the FMSR, were reorganised to now be managed by the Malayan Railway, later renamed to Keretapi Tanah Melayu (KTM).
 In November 1955, to encourage use of the railway due to low passengers count, free lorry services were introduced to connect residents to select stations during peak hours.
 Fares were also decreased by about 5 cents per mile.
-On 4 March 1966, an extension of the railway to Jurong from Bukit Timah, was opened as a freight line to serve the Jurong Industrial Estate.

 In December 1980, a railbus service was proposed to operate on the railway track, as a cheaper alternative to heavy rail.
 Railbuses, with a capacity of 260 passengers per vehicle, were loaned for a trial run in July 1984.
 The one-month trial, later extended by another month, was conducted on the line between Woodlands and Tanglin Halt.
 The service was close to capacity for most days within 2 weeks of operation, and by the end of the trial in October, the railbus service was being considered to become permanent.
 A second round of trial service ran for three months from January 1986, before being extended by another three months to June.
-Official service was scheduled to begin in March 1988, before being delayed to July, then again to 8 September that same year.
+Official service was scheduled to begin in March 1988, before being delayed to July.